-Given the Michigan Supreme Court's conclusion that Michigan enjoys no common-law immunity for violations of its own constitution, 428 Mich.
-540, ---, 410 N. W. 2d 749, ---(1987), there is certainly a possibility that that court would hold that the State also lacks immunity against § 1983 suits for violations of the federal Constitution.
-Moreover, even if that court decided that the State's waiver of immunity did not apply to § 1983 suits, there is a substantial question whether Michigan could so discriminate between virtually identical causes of action only on the ground that one was a

-U. S. 386 (1947); Martinez v.
-California, 444 U. S. 277, 283, n.
+Given the Michigan Supreme Court's conclusion that Michigan enjoys no common-law immunity for violations of its own constitution, Smith v.
+Department of Public Health, 428 Mich.
+540, -, 410 N. W. 2d 749, -- (1987) (case below), there is certainly a possibility that that court would hold that the State also lacks immunity against § 1983 suits for violations of the federal Constitution.
+Moreover, even if that court decided that the State's waiver of immunity did not apply to § 1983 suits, there is a substantial question whether Michigan could so discriminate between virtually identical causes of action only on the ground that one was a state suit and the other a federal one.
+Cf. Testa v.
+Katt, 330 U. S. 386 (1947); Martinez v.
+California, 444 U.S. 277, 283, n.
 7 (1980).
 Finally, even if both of these questions were resolved in favor of an immunity defense, there would remain the question whether it would be reasonable to attribute to Congress an intent to allow States to decide for themselves whether to take cognizance of § 1983 suits brought against them.
-Cf. Martinez, 444 U. S., at 284, and n.
+Cf. Martinez, supra, at 284, and n.
 8; Owen v.
-City of Independence, 445 U. S. 622, 647-648 (1979).
+City of Independence, 445 U.S. 622, 647-648 (1980).

 Because the court below disposed of the case on the ground that States were not "persons" within the meaning of § 1983, it did not pass upon these difficult and important questions.
-I therefore would remand this case to the state court to resolve these questions in the first instance.